 The world in which we live is largely represented in the media – what we say online has become a source of truth, of transparency and of credibility.
-The emotions we experience while receiving online content dominate the way we see the world, within this we seek connection, common ground, stuff that we can relate too – and that is people and language, the things that keep us cultured.
+The emotions we experience while receiving online content dominate the way we see the world, within this we seek connection, effective communication common ground, stuff that we can relate too – and that is people and language, the things that keep us cultured.

 Traditional media and advertising have posed people as commodities, failing to show a holistic view of who we really are from the inside out.
 By showcasing your staff and an internal view of your business you can show your audience what makes your business unique.